 When you’re looking at phones on Swappa, know that the price you see is the price you’ll pay.
 You won’t see any additional shipping charges unless you want express shipping.

 You’ll find great prices on unlocked smartphones online at eBay.
-In fact, Team Clark has found the most deals on unlocked phones at eBay over the past four years.
+In fact, Team Clark has found the most deals on unlocked phones on eBay over the past five years just behind Woot’s daily deals.

 The marketplace includes listings for several brands, but this is an especially good place to shop for an iPhone.